 Searching by author can be tricky because an author's name may be indexed many ways.

-Search the author's last name and first name or initial.
+Search with the author's last name and first name or initial to refine your search.

 Remember a space is the same as an AND between your terms.